abdullah-chhatra/iDispatch/README.md

 # iDispatch

 This is an easy to use wrapper over GCD is iOS.
-It not only provieds simple and intutive wrapper over dispatch_async for global queues but also other usefull constructs and cocepts like groups, timer, custom serail and concurrent queues.
+It not only provides simple and intuitive wrapper over dispatch_async for global queues but also other useful constructs and concepts like groups, timer, custom serial and concurrent queues.

 As this is a wrapper over GCD all the GCD concepts and limitations apply to the library.
 If you are not familiar with GCD please go through following links: